Steve Pemberton: Film and television

 Pemberton portrayed Rufus Drumknott in 2010's Terry Pratchett's Going Postal.
 He appeared as Vice Principal Douglas Panch in the Donmar's 2011 production of The 25th Annual Putnam County Spelling Bee.
-In 2014, he played Georgie Pillson in an adaptation of E.F.
-Benson's Mapp and Lucia.
-He also wrote the adaptation, which featured his League of Gentlemen cohort Mark Gatiss.
+In 2014, he played Georgie Pillson in an adaptation of E. F. Benson's Mapp and Lucia.
+He also wrote the adaptation, which featured his League of Gentlemen colleague Mark Gatiss.
 It was broadcast during Christmas 2014.
 Since 2014, he has starred as various characters in the dark comedy anthology series Inside No. 9, which he co-created with Shearsmith, airing on BBC Two.
-Series six aired in 2021.
+The series ran for 10 years ending with series 9 on 12 June 2024 with a documentary aired on 22 December 2024 titled "The Party's Over".

 Pemberton reunited with his The League of Gentlemen colleagues in 2017 for three special episodes, transmitted in December 2017 on BBC2.
 He appeared as himself in the 2018 short film To Trend on Twitter in aid of young people with cancer charity CLIC Sargent with fellow comedians David Baddiel, Reece Shearsmith, Helen Lederer and actor Jason Flemyng.

 In October 2021, Pemberton was nominated for Best Outstanding Comedy Actor at the inaugural National Comedy Awards for Stand Up to Cancer for his appearances in series 6 of Inside No. 9.

-The seventh series of Inside No. 9 premiered on 20 April 2022.
+Pemberton was a contestant on the seventeenth series of the Channel 4 show Taskmaster in 2024.

+Pemberton portrayed Peter Williams, the father of Robbie Williams in the singer's musical biopic film Better Man, directed by Michael Gracey which was released in late 2024.